roads/amt-voucher/README.md

 Note that the PHP file `post-voucher.php` includes some simple checks to prevent a user abuse.
 Specifically only one voucher code can be requested for each unique pair of worker ID and assignment ID.
 As a consequence, if the demo website is visited without being redirected from AMT, the worker ID and assignment ID are both blank.
 Once a code has been generated for a blank worker ID and blank assignment ID combo, you cannot generate a new code.
 If you want to be able to generate a code, you must remove this "blank" entry from the `amt_voucher` database.
 Refreshing the page removes the voucher code.

-## 2. Creating hits.
+## 2. Creating HITs.
-To create a hit you must first define a HIT configuration.
+To create a HIT you must first define a HIT configuration.
 The variable names directly correspond to variable names used by the Boto3 library.
 These are specified in JSON format.
 Examples can be found `amt-voucher/demo/hit_configs/`.
 Of particular importance are the fields `QuestionUrl`, `Reward`, and `MaxAssignments`.
 The QuestionUrl tell AMT which page to load for the preview and the actual HIT.
 In our case, this is a simple web page with basic instructions that also allows a worker to submit a voucher code.
 The `Reward` and `MaxAssignments` determine the amount workers are paid (in USD) and how many assignments to create for the HIT.

 Once a HIT configuration has been created, you can create a HIT by calling the python script `create_hit.py`.
 This script requires to arguments: the path to the HIT configuration file and the name of an AWS profile.
 You can only use a profile name which is included in the shared credentials file (e.g., `.aws/credentials`).
 For example, you could call the script using the following command: ``python create_hit.py hit_config.json 'roads'``.